-During 2016, 2015 and 2014, we funded our business through cash generated from operations.
-Our cash and investments as of December 31, 2016 included \$47.7 million held in the U.S. and \$47.9 million held by our foreign subsidiaries.
-We believe that our cash balances in the U.S. are sufficient to fund our U.S. operations.
-In the future, if we elect to repatriate the unremitted earnings of our foreign subsidiaries in the form of dividends or otherwise, we would be subject to additional U.S. income taxes which would result in a higher effective tax rate.
-However, our intent is to indefinitely reinvest these funds outside of the U.S. and we do not have a current cash requirement need to repatriate cash to the U.S.
+During 2017, 2016 and 2015, we funded our business through cash generated from operations.
+Our cash and investments as of December 31, 2017 included \$69.9 million held in the U.S. and \$55.6 million held by our foreign subsidiaries.
+We believe that our cash balances in the U.S. are sufficient to fund our U.S. operations, and we do not intend to repatriate foreign funds to the U.S. In the future, if we elect to repatriate the unremitted earnings of our foreign subsidiaries, we would no longer be subject to additional U.S. income taxes due to the enactment of the Tax Cut and Jobs Act in December 2017, but could be subject to additional local withholding taxes.

-Our cash flow from operating activities totaled \$139.3 million, \$120.2 million, and \$94.2 million in 2016, 2015 and 2014, respectively.
+Our cash flow from operating activities totaled \$164.1 million, \$139.3 million, and \$120.2 million in 2017, 2016 and 2015, respectively.
 Typical factors affecting our cash provided by operating activities include our level of revenue and earnings for the period, the timing and amount of employee bonus payments and income tax payments, and the timing of cash collections from our customers which is our primary source of operating cash flow.
+Cash flow from operating activities for 2017 increased \$24.8 million compared to 2016 primarily attributable to the timing of cash collections.
 Cash flow from operating activities for 2016 increased \$19.1 million compared to 2015 primarily attributable to higher revenue and net earnings.
-Cash flow from operating activities for 2015 increased \$26.0 million compared to 2014 primarily attributable to higher revenue and net earnings.
-Days sales outstanding was 63, 63 and 61 at December 31, 2016, 2015 and 2014, respectively, reflecting solid cash collections.
+Days sales outstanding was 59, 63 and 63 at December 31, 2017, 2016 and 2015, respectively, reflecting solid cash collections.

-Our cash flow from investing activities totaled \$3.4 million in 2016.
-Our investing activities used cash of \$13.5 million and \$12.7 million in 2015 and 2014, respectively.
-The cash flow from investing activities for the year ended December 31, 2016 was primarily attributable to net maturities of investments of \$10.2 million offset by capital expenditures of \$6.8 million to support company growth.
-The use of cash for investing activities for the year ended December 31, 2015 was for capital expenditures of \$11.5 million to support company growth and net purchases of \$2.0 million in investments.
-The use of cash for investing activities for the year ended December 31, 2014 was for capital expenditures of \$9.4 million, \$2.8 million payment in connection with the asset acquisition of Global Bay Mobile Technologies, and net purchases of \$0.5 million in investments.
+Our investing activities used cash of approximately \$5.8 million and \$13.5 million in 2017 and 2015, respectively.
+In 2016, the cash flow from investing activities totaled \$3.4 million.
+The use of cash for investing activities for the year ended December 31, 2017 was for capital expenditures of \$6.2 million to support company growth and net maturities of \$0.4 million in investments.
+The cash flow from investing activities for the year ended December 31, 2016 was primarily attributable to net maturities of investments of \$10.2 million offset by capital expenditures of \$6.8 million.
+The use of cash for investing activities for the year ended December 31, 2015 was for capital expenditures of \$11.5 million and net purchases of \$2.0 million in investments.